-The Girl Who Saved the King of Sweden (Hardcover)
+The Girl Who Saved the King of Sweden: A Novel (Hardcover)

 What a yarn!
 I laughed out loud the whole way through.
 Author Jonasson combines real world leaders and events with the most outrageous characters and situations.
 I just kept marveling at the author's imagination.
 A fun read which might 'accidentally' remind you of a few bits of recent history.— From Shirley